 Works Well With: According to Gonzalez, it's often combined with other popular skincare oils—rosehip, cranberry seed, avocado—when formulated in serums or lotions.

 Don't Use With: There are currently no ingredients known to have a negative interaction with tamanu oil.
-Gonzalez does note that if you're using a pure version of tamanu oil on you're face, there's simply no need to apply other oils as well.
+Gonzalez does note that if you're using a pure version of tamanu oil on your face, there's simply no need to apply other oils as well.

 What Is Tamanu Oil?

 Tamanu oil is derived from the seeds of the tamanu nut tree, a tropical evergreen native to Southeast Asia.
-While it has yet to become the 'it' ingredient in modern skincare, it's definitely not a newbie; it's been used medicinally for centuries by various Asian, African, and Pacific Island cultures, points out King.
+While it has yet to become the 'it' ingredient in modern skin care, it's definitely not a newbie; it's been used medicinally for centuries by various Asian, African, and Pacific Island cultures, points out King.
 Tamanu oil has a noteworthy look and smell.
-In its purest form, it has a thick consistency, a dark green color, and a distinct deep, earthy, nutty scent (which admittedly may be off-putting to some.)
+In its purest form, it has a thick consistency, a dark green color, and a distinct deep, earthy, nutty scent (which admittedly may be off-putting to some).
 In many skincare products, it's often listed by its technical name, Calophyllum inophyllum seed oil.

 Benefits of Tamanu Oil for Skin

 All skincare oils are going to be moisturizing by definition, but tamanu oil is not only a standout in that department, it also offers a variety of other benefits.

 - Is rich in fatty acids: Tamanu oil has a higher fatty acid content than many other oils, making it especially beneficial for addressing dry skin, says Petrillo.
 More specifically, it contains both oleic and linoleic fatty acids, which may give it powerful moisturizing abilities.